On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Numerical experiments

-The initial stress induces closing of most of the fractures to the minimal value $\delta_{min}=1~\mu$m and consequently the decrease of their hydraulic conductivity.
-In summary, the effect of mechanics as well as of fracture network cannot be neglected and it is important to consider the coupled model.
+The initial stress induces the closing of most of the fractures to the minimal value $\delta_{min}=1~\mu$m and, consequently, the decrease of their hydraulic conductivity.
+In summary, the effect of mechanics as well as of fracture network cannot be neglected, and it is important to consider the coupled model.

 We also investigated the numerical efficiency of our solvers on the meshes described above as well as varying the mesh size for the model with 200 fractures.
-The simulations were run on 1 node of the ARCHER2 \cite{archer} supercomputer using 32 cores.
-The first time step needs 4 iterations of the hydro-mechanical coupling, while the rest of the simulation needs 3 iterations except for the last few time steps going down to 2.
-Overall, the computations required 201-204 iterations of the hydro-mechanical coupling for the 71 time steps, ranging from $\Delta t=1$ on the interval $(0,40)$ to $\Delta t=15$ on $(120,360)$.
-The cumulative number of iterations needed by the hydrological subproblem solver, the number of Hessian multiplications done by the mechanical subproblem solver, and the approximate simulation time are reported in Table \ref{tab:num_scal}.
+The simulations were run on 1 node of the LUMI \cite{lumi} supercomputer using 64 cores.
+The relative tolerances were set to $10^{-9}$ and $10^{-6}$ for the hydrological and the mechanical subproblem solvers, respectively, and $10^{-4}$ for the iterative coupling.
+The first time step needed 4 iterations of the hydro-mechanical coupling, while the rest of the simulation needed 3 iterations except for the last few time steps going down to 2.
+Overall, the computations required 201-203 iterations of the hydro-mechanical coupling for the 71 time steps.
+The cumulative number of iterations needed by the hydrological subproblem solver, the number of Hessian multiplications done by the mechanical subproblem solver, and the approximate simulation time are reported in \cref{tab:num_scal}.
 We report the number of the Hessian multiplications for MPGP instead of the number of iterations due to it being the most expensive part of the algorithm that is carried out either once (by CG or proportioning step) or twice (by expansion step) per iteration.
-Both solvers employ a warm starting strategy that uses the previous solution (dual solution in the case of the mechanical subproblem) as the initial guess.
-Figure \ref{fig:iters} shows the cumulative number of solvers iterations in each time step (left) and illustrates the effect of warm starting on the first 5 time steps (right) for the problem with about one million elements and 200 fractures.
+Both solvers employ a warm starting strategy that uses the previous solution (dual solution in the case of the mechanical subproblem) as the initial guess. \cref{fig:iters} shows the cumulative number of solvers iterations in each time step (left) and illustrates the effect of warm starting on the first 5 time steps (right) for the problem with about one million elements and 200 fractures.
+As expected, the number of iterations for the mechanical subproblem grows modestly with the number of elements in the mesh.
+However, the algorithm seems to be numerically scalable with respect to the number of fractures.